abe-winter/task-inbox/README.md

 # task-inbox

-This is a 'shared task inbox' / 'approvals inbox' for small teams.
-It lets you post tasks via API and triggers webhooks when you resolve them.
+This is a 'shared task inbox' / 'approvals inbox' for solopreneurs and small teams.
+It lets you post tasks via API, and triggers webhooks when you resolve them.
 It previews attachments for the tasks.

 This *isn't* a project manager / jira clone sort of thing.
 It's for tasks that are triggered by a customer action, and then require fairly boring resolution by the product owner.

+This is early stage software.
+Security has not been audited, data may be lost.

 ## Working features